Job title:

 Research interests

-The nucleus of Doran’s work is drawing; they use it as a means to clarify ideas, as a form of research, as an outcome and a framework by which to interpret their diverse research interests.
+The nucleus of my work is drawing; they use it as a means to clarify ideas, as a form of research, as an outcome and a framework by which to interpret my diverse research interests.

-In particular, they are concerned with the aesthetics and structures of comic books, their use as a narrative and an anti-narrative form and their position as a medium that exists between yet distinct from poetry, art, prose and illustration.
+In particular, I am concerned with the aesthetics and structures of comic books, their use as a narrative and an anti-narrative form and their position as a medium that exists between yet distinct from poetry, art, prose and illustration.
 Comics have the potential to be a sort of Lingua Franca- a universal form of communication.
 The juxtaposition of words and images offers a multiplicity of meanings and narratives.
-Doran is interested in the spaces between these meanings, and in manipulating and subverting them.
+I am interested in the spaces between these meanings, and in manipulating and subverting them.